yahoojp-marketing/sponsored-search-api-documents/docs/en/bestpractice/autoinsert_data.md

 ```

 #### 2. Adding FeedItem
-Next, use FeedItemService to add and set the data to the FeedFolder that was created earlier.
+Next, use FeedItemService to set data to be inserted or to be set to the FeedFolder that was created earlier.

 ##### Request Sample
 ```xml